 All Residence Halls are locked 24-7, accessible only to authorized students and staff using controlled access fobs.
-All Academic buildings are open generally 7am to 7pm daily, hours vary on the weekends and holidays.
+All Academic buildings are open generally 7:00 a.m. to 7:00 p.m. daily, hours vary on the weekends and holidays.
 All Academic buildings have 1-2 fobbed door(s) for access to faculty/staff and students after hours, weekends, and holidays.
-At least one gate is open 24-7 and staffed with Rhodes Campus Safety Officers to monitor access.
+Bailey gate is open 24-7 and staffed with Rhodes Campus Safety Officers to monitor access.
 Phillips (staffed) and North Parkway Gate (fob) are accessible 7am to 6pm daily, hours vary on the weekends and holidays.
 The West Campus and Parkway Hall parking gates are fobbed access 24-7.
 All walking gates are locked 24-7, accessible only to authorized students and faculty/staff using controlled access fobs.